gleday/ShrinkNet/README.md

 myobject <- ShrinkNet(tX=mydata)
 ```

-The R function ShrinkNet() returns an (S4) object of class "ShrinkNet" that is associated with the following convenience functions:
+The R function ShrinkNet() returns an (S4) object of class "ShrinkNet" that is associated with the following functions:

 ```R
 # Print object information